 Resources for Educators

 Dr. Fitzgibbons and associates have given many conferences to teachers, students, school counselors, school administrators, and parents on understanding and resolving anger in children and adolescents.
-In 2004 he coauthored in The American School Board Journal an article, Learning to Forgive, for educators on diminishing anger in the classroom with Bob Enright, Professor of Educational Psychology at University of Wisconsin, Madison, and Tom O'Brien, Ed.D., Ph.D., a former superintendent of schools of the archdiocese of Philadelphia and now an Assistant Dean, College of Graduate Studies at Immaculata University.
+In 2004 he co-authored in The American School Board Journal an article, Learning to Forgive, for educators on diminishing anger in the classroom by teaching the virtue of forgiveness with Dr. Bob Enright, Professor of Educational Psychology at University of Wisconsin, Madison, and Dr. Tom O'Brien, Ed.D., Ph.D., a former superintendent of schools of the Archdiocese of Philadelphia and now an Assistant Dean, College of Graduate Studies at Immaculata University.

 Selfishness and anger

-A major problem for educators today is the enabling of highly narcissistic behaviors in students by their parents.
-The pressure these parents put on school administrators and educators is so intense that in many school districts/school systems educators also become enablers.
-When this occurs the problem is not longer that of a severe character weakness in the child.
-The damaging pathology is denied and the teacher is identified as having the primary problem because he or she is unable to deal with the narcissistic, disruptive, disrespectful student.
+A major problem for educators today is the enabling of selfish behaviors in students by their parents.
+The pressure these parents can put on school administrators and educators is so intense that in many school districts/school systems educators also become enablers.
+The damaging pathology is often denied when youth act.
+Instead, the teacher can be blamed because he or she is unable to deal with the angry, disruptive and disrespectful behaviors in students.

 Grade Inflation and Selfishness